on 09-21-201712:00 AM - last edited on 11-06-201705:29 AM by crosenbe

 Hexagon Geospatial commitment

 Hexagon Geospatial (GSP) is committed to implementing the top ideas (those idea’s having the highest number of votes).
 GSP is committed to a more transparent process of adding new features to our products based on our community .
-However, all GSP customers must keep in mind that ideation may be a long process until an idea is implemented and submitting an idea doesn’t guarantee its implementation.
+However, all GSP customers must keep in mind that ideation may be a long process until an idea is implemented.
+Submitting an idea doesn’t guarantee its implementation and is done so pursuant to the Hexagon Geospatial Community Terms of Service.
 GSP customers still have the option to have features developed outside of the Ideation process through Hexagon Geospatial Developer Network (HGDN) Development Tickets using purchased HGDN credits.